elk-audio/elk-docs/documents/sushi_overview.rst

 **The ability to run Sushi with Jack, the most common audio framework on Linux, makes it possible to run on almost any Linux system**.
-While it doesn’t give the same ultra low latency as running it with Raspa on an Elk system.
+While it doesn't give the same ultra low latency as running it with Raspa on an Elk system.
 It does make it incredibly easy to test and develop plugins and setups for Elk on a standard Linux machine.
 In fact, **almost all of the development of Sushi has been done on standard Linux machines**.